 Not as big as Amazon?
 That’s cool.
 Most businesses aren’t.

 But, that doesn’t mean you can’t offer product recommendations.
 You just need some data from your user’s browsing history and purchases and you will have enough to work with.

-Check out how NakedWines.com leverages its customers preferences to adopt similar personalization strategies to Amazon.
+Check out how NakedWines.com leverages its customers preferences to adopt similar personalization techniques to Amazon.

 When you hover over “We’re Not Sure,” a text box appears, asking for feedback.
 The wine company urges customers to provide personal preference information and rate the wines they tasted so it can use this data to personalize their experience and offer better recommendations in the future.

 Retargeting: Reclaim your lost customers with personalized ads